Analysis | President Trump’s false claims of vote fraud: A chronology

 — news conference, Nov.
 4

 Trump may have prematurely declared victory in Georgia.
-At last count, the margin had shrink to about 13,500 votes, out of 4.9 million counted, with about 50,000 to be counted in mostly Democratic-leaning areas.
+As of this fact check’s publication, the margin had shrunk to about 13,500 votes, out of 4.9 million counted, with about 50,000 to be counted in mostly Democratic-leaning areas.

 “Most importantly, we’re winning Pennsylvania by a tremendous amount of votes. … With 64 percent of the vote in, it’s gonna be almost impossible to catch, and we’re coming into good Pennsylvania areas where they happen to like your president… So, we’ll probably expand that.”